AliciaPak25/The-Country-Info-App/README.md

 - npm run dev

 Make sure to run both frontend and backend simultaneously in separate terminals in order to view or test the application.

+### Testing Comments
+Since I focused on completing the core functionalities and the UI within the given timeframe, this application does not include automated tests.
+However, it was manually tested using Postman for the backend, and the frontend was tested through the browser, and you can do the same by following these steps:

+**1. Backend Testing:**
+o	Use Postman to test the API endpoints. o	Test the /api/v1/AvailableCountries endpoint to fetch the list of available countries. o	Test the /api/v1/CountryInfo/:countryCode endpoint to retrieve specific country details.

+**2. Frontend Testing:**
+o	Start the application, navigate to the country list page, and interact with the UI by clicking on a country to view its details and population chart.

+Thank you for taking the time to check out this project!
+If you have any feedback or suggestions, feel free to reach out.